Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Review: holographic model of strongly correlated quantum criticality

 where $Q_{\mu\nu}=Q_{\mu\nu}(x,y,z)$, $a_\mu = a_\mu(x,y,z)$ and $z$ is an inverted radial coordinate, such that the AdS conformal boundary sits at $z=0$.
 This ansatz describes a dyonic black hole of temperature

 where we have set the black hole horizon location $z_h = 1$.
-When $B=0$, we reduce the complexity of the ansatz by directly setting ${Q_{ti} = a_{i} = 0}$, where ${i=\{x,y,z\}}$.\footnote{For 1D lattices we also drop the $y$-dependence and set $Q_{xy}=Q_{yz} = 0$.} In the UV ($z=0$), we demand that the metric asymptotes to AdS and that the time component of the gauge field equals the spatially modulating chemical potential, i.e.,

 For nearly all the data presented, we limit ourselves to the universal regime where \mbox{$\bar{\mu}=0$}.
+When $B=0$, we reduce the complexity of the ansatz by directly setting ${Q_{ti} = a_{i} = 0}$, where ${i=\{x,y,z\}}$.\footnote{For 1D lattices we also drop the $y$-dependence and set $Q_{xy}=Q_{yz} = 0$.} In the UV ($z=0$), we demand that the metric asymptotes to AdS$_4$ and that the time component of the gauge field equals the spatially modulating chemical potential, i.e.,

 The IR boundary conditions ($z=z_h$) follow from algebraically solving the equations of motion on the horizon, which leads to the Dirichlet condition $(Q_{tt} - Q_{zz})\vert_{z=z_h} = 0$ and Robin-type boundary conditions for the other fields.
 The resulting non-linear equations of motion are solved numerically on the domain $x,y \in [0, 2 \pi/G)$, $z \in [0, 1]$ with periodic boundary conditions in the transverse $x$ and $y$ directions.
 Further details on the numerical implementation can be found in \cref{app:numerics}.